VITA

 Karl Oppermann (1930 - 2022)

-The German artist Karl Oppermann was born in 1930 in Wernigerode, located in the Harz region of Germany.
+The German artist Karl Oppermann was born in 1930 in Wernigerode, in the Harz region.
 After completing his Abitur (secondary school diploma), he studied art at the University of Fine Arts in West Berlin.

 1971 bis 1996